 The closest thing I’ve imagined to the Trinity is drawing one circle using three colored markers (perhaps red, blue and green).
 If you draw the same circle three times, with each color overlapping exactly the previous one, you have one circle.
 But the red line is not the blue line, and the blue line is not the green line.
 Yet all three lines enclose only one circle.
 While this illustration may work in a very small part, the truth is that there simply is nothing in our experience that shows us exactly what the doctrine of the Trinity teaches.

 Nothing quite works to show what it means for God to be one in his nature as the one true God, yet three in Persons as the Father, Son and Holy Spirit, each fully God.
 But we should not be surprised at this.
 After all, the Bible has told us many times that there is no one like the Lord (Exodus 8:10; 9:14; Deuteronomy 33:26; 34:11; Jeremiah 10:6–7).
 He is the one and only true and living God, and he also is unlike anything or anyone else.

 Ware, Bruce A. (2009-03-31).
 Big Truths for Young Hearts: Teaching and Learning the Greatness of God (p.
 43).
 Crossway.
 Kindle Edition.

-- We have let our kids know that we don’t just take deep things about God put a bow on them and move on.
-When we rightly try to solve our kids’ questions with pat answers and simple analogies, we simplify rather than deepen their faith because we leave no room for mystery.
+We let kids know that we don’t just take deep things about God, put a bow on them, and move on.
+When we rightly try to solve kids’ questions with pat answers and simple analogies, we simplify rather than deepen their faith.
+Why?
+Because we leave no room for mystery.